Monad-01/Ethereum-Solidity-Notes/financeNotes.md

   - Quote Stuffing: Creating multiple bogus offers that will never get filled, they are just stuffing the market with terrible values to slow down other trading algorithms.

 ## Downsides of HFT

-- The larget downsides I've seen when it comes to HFT is how these bots can negatively impact the actual financial market.
+- The largest downsides I've seen when it comes to HFT is how these bots can negatively impact the actual financial market through technological drawbacks.

+Ex: Recursion.

+Lets say there's one bot that is purposely selling stocks to drive the price down on stocks that are already within a downtrend.
+It will eventually buy back in at a lower price and let the price rise up again before profiting.

+Now imagine if one bot also managed to see the same opportunity as the other bot, and did the exact same thing it did.
+It will drive the stock down in price and eventually buy back in at a lower price and let the price rise up again before profiting.

+However... these bots would never profit.
+It would ultimately keep on driving this stock price down unless someone turned these bots off.
         Footnote:

         1 - Y'know fud, but its for robots.